 Despite popular belief, you shouldn’t place a large plant cutting in water and hope that it will grow roots.
 When you take a cutting, the ability for the plant to draw in water is reduced to the small stem placed in water.
 So if you have a large branch or long vine of leaves, the plant has to work extra hard to try and draw in enough water to stay alive which wastes precious energy that should be used to grow new roots.

 Generally, a single leaf cutting taken along a stem, just below a node is best.
-Essentially you want to have a small section of stem and a large, healthy leaf (this video explains it well).
+Essentially you want to have a small section of stem and a large, healthy leaf (we explain this in more detail in our video).

 Depending on your plant variety, you may need to wash the cuttings to remove sap.
 For example, the rubber plant will have a sticky white sap that can cause rot and reduce your chances of success.
 An optional step is to apply a rooting hormone powder or honey at the stem to promote roots.